ElvisFeagin/ElvisFeagin.github.io/terms.markdown

 By posting Content to the Service, you grant Us the right and license to use, modify, publicly perform, publicly display, reproduce, and distribute such Content on and through the Service.
 You retain any and all of your rights to any Content you submit, post or display on or through the Service and you are responsible for protecting those rights.
 You agree that this license includes the right for Us to make your Content available to other users of the Service, who may also use your Content subject to these Terms.

-you represent and warrant that: (i) the Content is Yours (you own it) or you have the right to use it and grant Us the rights and license as provided in these Terms, and (ii) the posting of your Content on or through the Service does not violate the privacy rights, publicity rights, copyrights, contract rights or any other legal rights of any person.
+You represent and warrant that: (i) the Content is yours (you own it) or you have the right to use it and grant Us the rights and license as provided in these Terms, and (ii) the posting of your Content on or through the Service does not violate the privacy rights, publicity rights, copyrights, contract rights or any other legal rights of any person.

 ## Content - Restrictions